 In 2012 Ruby did some research into women owned businesses to uncover “first” challenges, finding that nearly half of our respondents said ‘dealing with certain areas of business they had no previous exposure to’ was top of the list of things they found most challenging when starting up their business.
 High on the list of other challenges were ‘securing business,’ and ‘controlling the hours worked’.

-In addition, Westpac has signed the Australian Supplier Payment Code to help address cash flow challenges faced by small businesses by committing to pay all suppliers on time and work with them to improve invoicing and payments practices.
+Westpac has also signed the Australian Supplier Payment Code to help address cash flow challenges faced by small businesses by committing to pay all suppliers on time and work with them to improve invoicing and payments practices.

 1. Make time for you and your business – our research found that over a third of small businesses are compromising their wellbeing, with the top three sacrifices being their personal finances, their health, and their connection with others.
 Being in your best health mentally, physically and emotionally will help your business thrive, particularly when it comes to making decisions and innovating.
 Learn to say ‘no’ to avoid spreading yourself too thin.